derkork/godot-test-driver/README.md

 This library provides an API that simplifies writing integration tests for Godot projects.
 It is agnostic of the test framework that you use, so you can use it with any C# test framework that works with Godot (or no framework at all if you prefer).

+**Note: This is currently in development.
+The API is not stable.**

 ## Usage overview
 ### Fixture

-This library provides a `Fixture` class which you can use to create and automatically dispose of Godot nodes and scenes.
+This library provides a `Fixture` clasks which you can use to create and automatically dispose of Godot nodes and scenes.
 The fixture ensures that all tree modifications run on the main thread.

 ```csharp
 using GodotTestDriver;